The best genealogy tools make it easier to manage and build your family tree as well as trace your ancestors.

 The program also offers the widest charts and reports among the many different genealogy programs around.
 In most cases, they also look better than others.
 You end up with various choices when printing the results.
 In addition to printing your reports, you can also automatically convert your family tree to a webpage with Legacy 9’s built-in support.
 Its built-in browser also makes it easy for you to have a look at online sites.
 There is no need to move between windows back and forth.

 You can also color code as well as use nine tags for organizing your ancestors with ease.
 The program also comes with an online backup system to keep your information secure.
 Its latest version even has the new X-DNA chart incorporated into it for tracking genetic inheritance.

 The Legacy website is not as flashy as most of its competitors and is tricky to navigate through.
 However, there is a lot of online support through forums and its own help center.
 It is designed mainly for use with Windows, but you can find tips on its own website on how to use an emulator and make it work with Mac.
 Its website also has numerous training programs and videos along with troubleshooting advice, user forums, and a suggestion box for anything that you think can improve their product.

 Legacy 9 works with many helpful sites such as FamilySearch, Find A Grave, and GenealogyBank, to name a few.
 The program searches for your ancestors on these sites and advises you on where you can find additional information.

 It is available currently in two versions.
 The cost-free Standard version lets you experience most of what Legacy has to offer.
-To use all of its features though, you have to go with the paid Deluxe version.
+To use all of its features though, you have to go with the paid Deluxe version which costs around $35.

 Though it is admittedly less known than the first two apps, Family Historian is still something useful for your genealogy research.